SLaGrave/beereconomy/README.md

 - `backend/`: Contains backend (API & Database) code.
 - `docs/`: Frontend/user-facing code.
 Should be named `frontend/` but this makes it easier to push to github pages.

+I like to use seperate .gitignore files for each section to keep them clean.